-The ESG and sustainability indicator scores are calculated as per HSBC Asset Management's proprietary methodology and third party ESG data providers.
-Consideration of individual Principal Adverse Impacts (PAIs) (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
+Consideration of individual Principal Adverse Impacts (PAIs) is indicated in the table below by their preceding number compared to the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
-They can be based on company disclosures, or estimated by the data vendors in the absence of company reports.
+They can be based on company/ issuer disclosures or estimated by the data vendors in the absence of company/issuer reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.